kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Bad Targets Cause Failure

-Ambiguous outcomes confuse models.
+Ambiguous outcomes confuse models
-Changing definitions break learning.
+Changing definitions break learning
 Noise overwhelms signal

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.